sylphlab/MCP/packages/tools-memory-mcp/README.md

     # Or via pnpm from the workspace root (if linked correctly)
     # pnpm --filter @sylphlab/tools-memory-mcp start
     ```
     The server will start and listen on stdio.
-It will create/use `memory.json` in the directory where you run the command.
+It will create/use `memory.jsonl` in the directory where you run the command.

 3.  **Environment Variable (Optional):**
     You can specify a different file path or name relative to the CWD using the `MEMORY_FILE_PATH` environment variable (this is handled by the underlying `@sylphlab/tools-memory` package):
     ```bash
-    MEMORY_FILE_PATH=./data/my_memory.json node ./node_modules/.bin/mcp-memory
+    MEMORY_FILE_PATH=./data/my_memory.jsonl node ./node_modules/.bin/mcp-memory
     ```

 ## Development